Subtlety Rogue Dragonflight 10.1 guide

 Introduction to the spec

-Subtlety is a spec that offers a lot of flexibility in dealing damage, and this has become even more true in Dragonflight.
+Subtlety is a spec that offers a lot of flexibility in how you deal damage, and this has become even more true in Dragonflight.
 It can tackle almost any kind of damage scenario, even three target cleave situations.
 On top of that, subtlety seems to be a spec in Dragonflight that has not become more complex and involved to play.
 Rather, it’s the opposite, which is a good thing for a majority of players.

 Overall I think subtlety is in a good spot in Dragonflight.